Can you lose weight by drinking water? Heck yes, you can but…

 How water makes you lose weight

 Drinking water to achieve weight loss is a good start, but that is only one part of the equation to losing weight.
-Let’s dig deeper on how drinking water can make you shed more weight.
+Let’s dig deeper into how drinking water can make you shed more weight.

 Water has no calories